 The Indian fusion rock band lead by Rahul Ram just had to play ‘Tandanu’ to get the crowd going crazy.
 This folk music with drums and table had everyone jumping and raising their cups to the incredible band.
+So mellifluous was the music, that I honestly felt that the other bands could take a Conga Lesson or two from them.
 And guess when everyone lost their minds?
 When this band played ‘Bandeh’.
 With everyone singing the lyrics with tears in their eyes, one could feel how much the music really touches the hearts.

 You know that point where you’re absolutely drenched with folk and jazz music and you need a taste of something else?
 That was the exact point where Lost stories had us banging our heads to EDM.
 With two most appreciated artists, Prayag Mehta and Rishabh Joshi, this band took out all the feels and gave everyone the invisible dancing shoes.
 And boy, did everyone dance their ass*s off.
 That’s the aura of a good music festival, you can dance to anything.
 From songs like Adele’s ‘Hello’, Drake’s ‘Hotline Bling’, Coldplay’s ‘Hymn for the weekend’ and charters from the best Djs around the world, the duo made sure we did the utmost ‘ghaati’ dance moves for remixes of ‘DDLJ’, ‘DJ wale babu’, etc.